ansible/dci-partner-ansible/docs/overview.md

 ## Provisioning the Agent

-The current version of the DCI agent requires an RPM based operating system (CentOS, RHEL).
 We have an Ansible Role ([ansible-dci-setup](/dci-agent-setup)) to facilitate the setup of the DCI agent.
 This role installs dci-ansible and configures it to connect to the central distributed-ci.io server.
-We will provide you with the URL for our control server as well as an API key and user which need to be added to in defaults/main.yaml before the playbook is run.
+We will provide you with the URL for our control server as well the an API keys and their corresponding RemoteCIs which need to be added to in `defaults/main.yaml` before the playbook is run.
 More information on setting up the agent can be found [here](/docs/agent_setup.md).

 ### Cron Scripts